SenseNet/sncom-resources/_posts/2019-01-10-moving-client-packages-to-monorepo.md

 ## The problem

 Managing features that span many repositories started to be difficult after the decoupling.
-Staying on the same version of typescript, tslint etc.
-Using the same rules in the tsconfig and also in tslint.
+Staying on the same version of typescript, using the same rules in the tsconfig.
+We had to do all those things in every repository.

 For example, we have a package called [@sensenet/client-utils](https://www.npmjs.com/package/@sensenet/client-utils) and I want to add a new helper function there.
 Let's say a debounce that I will use in another package.